EquineOntology/GDTB_EPEditor/Assets/Gamedev Toolbelt/Editor/EditorPrefs Editor/README.txt

   ╚╩╝┴ ┴┴ ┴ ┴   ┴└─┘  ╚═╝╩  ╚═╝═╩╝╩ ╩ ╚═╝╩╚═ o
      WHAT IS EPEDITOR?

 EPEditor (a.k.a.
-EditorPrefs Editor, but that's a handful so let's go with the short version) is a small extension for Unity in which you can add a new or existing EditorPref, and keep track of it.
+EditorPrefs Editor, but that's a mouthful so let's go with the short version) is a small extension for Unity in which you can add a new or existing EditorPref, and keep track of it.